-Backflows due to cross-connections are serious plumbing problems.
+Backflows and cross-connections are serious plumbing problems.
 They can cause sickness and even death.
-However, they can be avoided by the use of proper protection devices.
-Each spigot at your home should have a hose-bibb vacuum breaker installed (photo below).
-This is a simple, inexpensive device which is easily installed and can be purchased at any plumbing or hardware store.
+However, they can be avoided by the use of proper protection devices such as air gaps, pressure vacuum breakers, reduced pressure valves and double check valves.
+The type of device used depends on the degree of health hazard.
+For example, hose-bibb vacuum breakers (photo below) are simple, inexpensive and easy to find, and should be installed on every home spigot.